Advice for choosing the perfect hair for your wedding day!

 You’re a ‘hair down’ kind of bride but you have a gorgeous details lace back on your wedding dress.
 So you absolutely cannot pay all that money just to cover it up with your locks!
 But there is a solution… You can compromise and have a cascade to one side or a subtle draped ‘hair uo’, that is soft and delicate around your face.

 Bear in mind; if your hair doesn’t like to curl or looks like something Monica in Friends might look like with ‘the humidity’ then its unlikely to change for a day.
 Unruly hair can be tames but it can’t be cured.
 Keep in mind the weather conditions and how you hair reacts.
-I promise to do my best (and I’m pretty confident in my abilities!) but i can’t perform miracles as much as id like to.
+Your artist will do their best to make it work (i know I’m pretty confident in my abilities!) but some miracles cant be performed … as much as we’d like to.

-If you’re a bride suffering from a condition such as alopecia and struggling to find a suitable style, i can help.
+If you’re a bride suffering from a condition such as alopecia and struggling to find a suitable style, your artist should be able to help.
 In these cases you have to choose your inspiration without regard for your circumstances – you only need an idea of the style that you like, then leave the rest to your stylist.
-In the past, i’ve used eyebrow cake or shadow similar to the hair colour to camouflage patches and then draped hair into a style to compliment the client.
+In the past, i’ve used eyebrow cake or shadow similar to the hair colour to camouflage patches and then draped hair into a style to compliment thinning hair areas for the client.
 Don’t worry, we’ll sort it!

 Basically, if you love it but you think you can’t achieve it… Let your stylist be the judge!